Yghtso/DBlusBlus/docs/VERIFICATION.md

 This is an excellent optimizer-learning workload.

-Later TPC-H-inspired queries can be added without claiming benchmark compliance.
+TPC-H-inspired queries may be added without claiming benchmark compliance.

 ---

-## No Benchmark Gaming
+### No Benchmark Gaming

 Do not hardcode: